nyugoh/zsh-fish-config-files/README.md

 > Ensure you have git installed on the machine

 - Clone this repo
-- Open the files and edit instances of `/home/joe` to your user and change anything that points to a partion noy found in your machine
+- Open the file `zsh-installer.sh` and edit instances of `/home/joe` to your user and change anything that points to a partion noy found in your machine
 - Change the file to an executable script by running `chmod +x zsh-installer.sh`
 - Now run the file as follows`./zsh-installer.sh` to install zsh and configure it to look as below.